Data Cryptographic Algorithm

 (Redirected from cryptography)

-A Data Cryptographic Algorithm that is a data transformation algorithm that that encrypts plaintext and/or decrypts ciphertext.
+A Cryptographic Algorithm is a data processing algorithm that can be implemented by a cryptographic system to solve a cryptographic task (that encrypts plaintext and/or decrypts ciphertext).

 - AKA: Data Encryption-Decryption Algorithm.